gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 The answer:

-## Principle 2: content acts as a guide unlocking the power of Gatsby.
+## Principle 2: content acts as a guide unlocking the power of Gatsby

 Gatsby is so powerful, because of its core _and the ecosystem_ — not just plugins and themes, but React, Webpack and Babel, the entire npm ecosystem, and modern JavaScript in general.